AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 the function is designed to use.

 #### Use the RStudio help bar
+Here's a screenshot from the help window in RStudio.
+Note that here we searched for the `levels` function.
+R documentation includes information about what the expected arguments are as well as examples of how to use a function.
+Note here that this documentation tells us that the input for `x` is probably a factor.
 ![search_bar](screenshots/r_search_bar.png)

 #### For Bioconductor package functions, look at their documents